 An Italian translation is also in preparation.

 Love in the Mirror (ISBN 978-0-7727-2051-1) is a bilingual edition of the unique 1622 experimental Baroque comedy by G.B.
 Andreini entitled Amor nello specchio, with a lengthy translator's introduction and critical apparatus.
 This volume, which is the second in the new Toronto series of "The Other Voice in Early Modern Europe," offers English-speaking readers a chance to encounter the most important and innovative Italian comic playwright of the seventeenth century, whose interests are akin to those of far better-known authors such as Shakespeare, Corneille and Calderón.
 Love in the Mirror tells the path-breaking story of a passionate love affair between two women in early modern Florence.
 Despite the risk of social sanctions, Florinda and Lidia freely consent to love each other “breast to breast and mouth to mouth,” triggering comic confusion as well as a surprising dénouement with unexpected consequences for the institution of marriage.
-See the publisher's site (CRRS, Toronto) for more information and an order form for the paperback edition.
-If you are interested in the electronic or e-book edition, please download the order form at the bottom of this page.
+See the publisher's site (CRRS, Toronto) for more information.

 [This is a poster for the little-known 1999 film version of Andreini's comedy (dir.
 Salvatore Maira); some clips are currently available on YouTube]